KollinFreise/carbonAwareHome/README.md

 ## Disclaimer

-Please be aware that we are developing this integration to the best of our knowledge and belief, but we cannot provide a guarantee.
-Therefore, use this integration at your own risk.
+Please note that we are developing this integration to the best of our knowledge and belief, but we cannot provide any guarantees.
+Use this integration at your own risk.

 ## Main Features